3NO37/woocommerce-kenya/README.md

 ### === Test the Solution ===
 * Add item to cart
 * Proceed to check out
-* Add different locations to deliver to
+* Add location to DELIVER TO
 * Make sure you fill in all the required fields
 == See the price changing